vmware/vic-product/docs/user_doc/vic_app_dev/deploy_single_containervm.md

-# Deploy a Single Container to a Virtual Container Host #
+# Building and Deploying Single Containers to a Virtual Container Host #

 This section assumes that you already have a Virtual Container Host installed and that you are accessing it using TLS authentication.